ubilabs/gcloud-storage-upload/README.md

 ## Usage

 Just run `ubilabs-gcloud` inside your npm scripts as applicable.

+There are two options to add.

+`-s, --slack-channel <slack-channel>`
+`-p, --path <local-path>`

-All files in `build` directory will be uploaded to `remotePath` given in `.gcloud.json`
+All files in `path` directory will be uploaded to `remotePath` given in `.gcloud.json`.
+Slack channel is optional.